 - Make the glaze: Meanwhile, make the easy glaze for the gammon by combining all the ingredients into a saucepan.
 Bring it to a simmer and once it bubbles, stir and leave it on a low simmer for 2 to 3 minutes, occasional stirring.
 Don't leave it longer it will thicken as it stands.

-- Pour ¼ to ¾ of the glaze over the gammon and brush it over with a cooking brush making sure not to brush the cloves out.
+- Glaze the gammon: Pour ¼ to ¾ of the glaze over the gammon.
+Use a spoon if necessary to avoid dislodging the cloves.

 - Rest and carve your gammon: Remove and rest the meat for 10 minutes before carving.